 - Venerable mentioned four different ways of giving to others during the taking and giving meditation.
 Try each of these at some point during the week.
 Which do you most connect with?

-- From your one body emanates what others need.
+- Your one body emanates what others need.

-- Your body multiplies, going to each sentient being and becoming what need.
+- Your body multiplies, going to each sentient being and becoming what each being needs.

 - Your body becomes a wish fulfilling jewel which gives others what they need.